Grenada–India relations: History

 Relations between Grenada and India date back to the mid-19th century when both countries were British colonies.
 The first Indians in Grenada arrived at Irwin's Bay in Saint Patrick Parish, Grenada on 1 May 1857 on board the Maidstone.
 The ship had departed from Calcutta on 27 January 1857 with 375 Indian indentured workers on board.
 Eighty-six Indians died during the voyage and only 289 would arrive in Grenada.
 Several ships transported indentured labourers from India to Grenada in the following decades.
-The last ship carrying Indian indentured workers arrived on the island some time between 1881 and 1885.
+The last ship carrying Indian indentured workers arrived on the island sometime between 1881 and 1885.
 In total, nearly 3,206 Indians were brought to Grenada, excluding those who died during the voyage.
-Only about 15% of them returned to India, while the rest remained in the country even after their indenture period ended in 1890.
+Only about 15% returned to India, while the rest remained in the country even after their indenture period ended in 1890.
 These Indians are the origin of the Indo-Grenadian community.

 Grenadian Prime Minister Keith Mitchell visited India on 26–30 July 2006 in to conduct preparatory activities for the 2007 Cricket World Cup in the West Indies.
 He met with Prime Minister Manmohan Singh on 29 July 2006.

 A delegation from the Indian Ministry of Micro, Small and Medium Enterprises, and the National Small Industries Corporation (NSIC) visited Grenada in early 2010 to discuss opportunities for cooperation in the field of small and medium enterprises with Grenadian government officials.